 The Code also defines for consumers our commitments to promote our brands responsibly, as our marketing will not undermine — and where appropriate, will encourage — the pursuit of healthy, balanced diets and active lifestyles.

 For some emerging topics, for example influencer marketing, we bring our code to life through specific guidelines for our marketers.

 We also believe in transparency in compliance both internally and externally.
-The Global Mars Marketing Code for Human Food 2018 Governance Report was our first annual governance report that publicly tracked our progress in implementing our marketing Code.
-Our 2019 report builds off our first report, providing more detail on our approach to governance of the Code, and how we have improved our practices further.
+Since 2018, we have been publishing an annual Governance Report that tracks our progress in implementing our Marketing Code, based on third-party audit data.
+We are proud to have completed our third report in 2020, for which we are able to share compliance achievements of 97% for our media content standards and 99% for our media placement standards.
 We are encouraged that our results continue to demonstrate that our governance practices are driving the right behavior of our Associates and agency partners in upholding the commitments that we have made to market our brands responsibly.

 Beyond compliance, we actively survey other industry players’ codes and marketing efforts to ensure that we are meeting or exceeding industry standards where it matters most.
 We also review and update our Code approximately every three years, to ensure that our commitments align with the current public conversation about marketing and that our Code remains a living document.

 With a strong commitment to responsible marketing, we’re providing consumers today with the information they need to make healthy choices for a better tomorrow.